Mastering Mobile UX Optimization: A Technical SEO Guide for 2024

 Accelerated Mobile Pages (AMP) are designed to load quickly on mobile devices.
 AMPs achieve this speed by using a simplified HTML structure and optimized content delivery.

-- They use a streamlined HTML structure that reduces bloat and complexity.
+- They use a streamlined HTML format that reduces bloat and complexity.

 - The system uses optimized content delivery through Google's AMP Cache.